AlessandroMelone/mavros_visp_ompl_exploration/README.md

 # UAV exploration in unknown environment and QR detection
-The README.md of the repository (we will see it in our last course lesson), must contain a comprehensive description on how to download, compile/install and run your solution.
-For this reason, in this section you must also add any reference to external dependencies needed to compile/run the project solution..

 # Setup Instructions
 It is recommended to use Ubuntu 16.04, gazebo-8 and ROS melodic since all the tests have been made on it.